ObjFW/ObjFW/DONATING.md

 Donating
 ========

-**Please check for the most up to date version [here](https://git.nil.im/ObjFW/ObjFW/src/branch/main/DONATING.md) to avoid using a method that no longer works!**
+**Please check for the most up-to-date version [here](https://git.nil.im/ObjFW/ObjFW/src/branch/main/DONATING.md) to avoid using a method that no longer works!**